n8n-io/n8n-docs/docs/integrations/builtin/credentials/hubspot.md

 ## Supported authentication methods

-- App token: Used with [HubSpot](/integrations/builtin/app-nodes/n8n-nodes-base.hubspot/) node
+- App token: Use with the [HubSpot](/integrations/builtin/app-nodes/n8n-nodes-base.hubspot/) node.
-- Developer API key: Used with [HubSpot Trigger](/integrations/builtin/trigger-nodes/n8n-nodes-base.hubspottrigger/) node
+- Developer API key: Use with the [HubSpot Trigger](/integrations/builtin/trigger-nodes/n8n-nodes-base.hubspottrigger/) node.
-- OAuth2: Used with [HubSpot](/integrations/builtin/app-nodes/n8n-nodes-base.hubspot/) node
+- OAuth2: Use with the [HubSpot](/integrations/builtin/app-nodes/n8n-nodes-base.hubspot/) node.

 /// note | API key deprecated
-HubSpot deprecated the regular API key authentication method.
+HubSpot deprecated the regular **API Key** authentication method.
 The option still appears in n8n, but you should use the authentication methods listed above instead.
 If you have existing integrations using this API key method, refer to HubSpot's [Migrate an API key integration to a private app](https://developers.hubspot.com/docs/api/migrate-an-api-key-integration-to-a-private-app){:target=_blank .external-link} guide and set up an app token.
 ///

 ## Related resources